zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

 }
 ```

-We mock the stream of events that we eventually are going to get from the event respository.
+We mock the stream of events that we eventually are going to get from the event repository.
 We apply the `onEvent(Event)` method from the event handler to each event:

 ```java